 - Borrelia miyamotoi *

 - Rocky Mountain spotted fever

 - Tick-borne relapsing fever

 * Recently identified pathogens

-The US Centers for Disease Control and Prevention (CDC) published a new 2014 report, “Tickborne Diseases of the United States” summarizing geographic presence, signs and symptoms of the diseases and the ticks that carry them.
+The US Centers for Disease Control and Prevention (CDC) published a 2017 report, “Tickborne Diseases of the United States” summarizing geographic presence, signs and symptoms of the diseases and the ticks that carry them.